DataDog/integrations-core/gitlab_runner/README.md

 ### Configuration

-Edit the `gitlab_runner.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to the Runner's Prometheus metrics endpoint and to the Gitlab master to have a service check.
+Edit the `gitlab_runner.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to point to the Runner's Prometheus metrics endpoint and to the Gitlab master to have a service check.
 See the [sample gitlab_runner.d/conf.yaml][2] for all available configuration options.

 **Note**: The `allowed_metrics` item in the `init_config` section allows to specify the metrics that should be extracted.